ydkmlt84/Maintainerr_docs/docs/Common.md

 ## Webpage is stuck

 Q. When I open the page for the first time I can click on things but nothing is happening.

 A. When the Maintainerr page loads up for the very first time, it is supposed to auto-direct to the Plex settings page.
-Sometimes it doesn't work and the page looks stuck.
+Sometimes it doesn't happen and the page looks stuck.

 ??? example "See The Fix?"
     refresh the page